Aalto-Electric-Drives/motulator/docs/_sources/control/drive/speed_ctrl.rst

 Speed Control
 =============

-A speed controller is implemented in the :class:`motulator.drive.control.SpeedController` class, whose base class is :class:`motulator.common.control.PIController`.
+A speed controller is implemented in the :class:`motulator.drive.control.im.SpeedController` class, whose base class is :class:`motulator.common.control.PIController`.
 In the following, the tuning of the speed controller is discussed.
 The presented approach can be extended to many other control tasks as well.

 .. _2dof-pi-controller: